|

 5 Jan.
 2010.
 Amid what is being described as the coldest winter for 30 years there are the first signs of work getting underway on the gyratory as workmen in fluorescent jackets and hard hats are spotted dismantling a section of wooden fencing beside the entrance to the tarmaced car park in Botolph Street.
 Over the next three, snow-bound days the engineers fence off the route of the new link road and do a bit of mysterous digging and drilling!
 12 Jan.
 At the start of the 2nd week of work the former car parks in Botolph Street are really beginning to resemble a busy construction site.

 27 Nov.
 2009.
-SACTRA receives a reply from Norfolk County Council's Planning & Transportation Department addressing local residents' and traders' concerns raised at a recent community meeting about vehicular access to their properties and premises during the forthcoming road works and road closures, viz:
+SACTRA receives a reply from Norfolk County Council's Planning & Transportation Department addressing local residents' and traders' concerns raised at a recent community meeting about vehicular access to their properties and premises during the forthcoming road works and road closures, namely:

 -